Settings in Outlook 2010

 Attaching Business Cards to all outgoing messages

 In some situation you may want to send your vCard in every message.
-This lets recipients enter the
+This lets recipients enter the information in their address book quickly and without errors.

 Reply and forward options

-text, or to add a prefix to each line of the original message or reply without including the original text.
+For replies and forwarded messages, you can choose to attach the original text, to include and indent the text, or to add a prefix to each line of the original message or reply without including the original text.

-Set default fonts for E-mails
+Set default fonts for emails in Outlook for Windows

 Outlook enables you to specify default fonts to use for different situations when dealing with e-mail.
+Additionally you can individually configure default font settings for composing new e-mail and replying and forwarding.

 Creating Your Own Menu

-Creating custom menus in Outlook is a funny feature you can use to create groups of the options that you use
+Creating custom menus in Outlook is a funny feature you can use to create groups of the options that you use most often, and then plug them into the menu you name and use yourself.

-How to create a Signature
+How to create and apply a Signature in Outlook for Microsoft 365 (Desktop)

-If you frequently sign your messages using not only your name, but also additional information such as your
+If you frequently sign your messages using not only your name, but also additional information such as your job title and contact information, you'll appreciate Outlook's Signature feature.
+When enabled, it appends text of your choice to the end of every message that create and/or reply to.